Our upcoming work

 Every five years, the Commission produces independent expert advice on what the emissions budgets should be to help Aotearoa New Zealand meet the 2050 emissions reductions target.
 In our first advice to Government, Ināia tonu nei, we provided advice on the first three emissions budgets (from 2022 to 2035).
 These have now been set by Government.

 We are preparing our advice for the fourth emissions budget (for the period 2036–2040).
-We will be consulting on this advice 8 April – 31 May 2024.
+Consultation on this took place between 8 April and 31 May 2024.

 We advise the Minister on: